-Specialization Area Course Waiver Policy
+A. Course Waiver Policy

-The College of IST requires graduate students to take a minimum of four courses (12 credits) to fulfill the specialization area requirement.
+The College of IST requires Ph.D. students to take a minimum of 18 credits (6 courses) to acquire the research methodology and specialized skills needed to complete the dissertation research.
 The student should select these courses in consultation with his or her faculty adviser.
-The College will also accept graduate-level courses from other accredited institutions to meet the specialization area requirement under the following guidelines:
+In some cases, the college will accept a maximum of nine credits of graduate-level courses from other institutions to meet the methodology and specialization course requirements under the following guidelines:

 - 1. The course must be from an accredited institution. - 2.
 The student must have received an "A" or "B" grade value. - 3.
 The course may have been taken in pursuit of a graduate degree, but completion of that degree is not a requirement. - 4.
 The course must appear on an official graduate transcript. - 5.
 The course must have been taken within the five years prior to the date of registration to the IST graduate program. - 6.
-To receive a specialization area course waiver, the student must submit the following to the Graduate Programs Office: - a.
-An IST Graduate Specialization Area Course Waiver Form with the student's adviser's signature. - b.
+To receive a course waiver, the student must submit the following to the Graduate Programs Office: - a.
+An IST Graduate Course Waiver Form with the student's adviser's signature. - b.
 An official transcript with the course and grade listed if the Graduate Programs Office does not have this already on file. - c.
-The syllabus for the course that is proposed for specialization waiver. - 7.
-All specialization area course waiver requests must be processed before the qualifying exam.
+The syllabus for the course that is proposed for waiver. - d.
+An explanation of how the course contributes to the doctoral dissertation research. - 7.
+All course waiver requests must be processed before the Comprehensive Exam.

-Independent Study Policy
+B. Independent Study Policy

 The College of IST allows students to take independent study courses with IST graduate faculty members to learn about areas that are not taught in regular IST graduate courses or in graduate courses in other departments and programs.
-The College will use the following guidelines for the Independent Study policy:
+The college will use the following guidelines for the Independent Study policy:

-- 1. Students requesting an independent study course must submit a completed Independent Study Form to the Graduate Programs Office. - 2.
-The maximum number of independent study credits a student can obtain is six.
+- Students requesting an independent study course must submit a completed Independent Study Form to the Graduate Programs Office.
+(Found on the IST Graduate Student website) - The maximum number of independent study credits a student can obtain is six.
 The maximum hours per independent study course is three but can range from 1-3 depending on the work proposed.
 These credits may be used as part of the specialization area requirements. - 3.
 Independent study is not to be used for Ph.D. dissertation research.
-Rather, it is for students to do
+Rather, it is for students to do independent coursework on a subject that is not being offered in IST or elsewhere at Penn State.

-- independent coursework on a subject that is not being offered in IST or elsewhere at Penn State. - 4.
-The student must meet with the independent study instructor for the contact hours related to the number of requested credits.
+- 4. The student must meet with the independent study instructor for the contact hours related to the number of requested credits.
 For example, a three-credit independent study would require three contact hours per week. - 5.
 The output of the independent study course must be a deliverable that is relevant to the course and agreed upon by the student and the instructor.